stepanzh/stepanzh.github.io/content/pages/cv-en.rst

 Dolgoprudny, Moscow region, Russia ⋅ 2019 – 2023

-- Co-authored and taught `course on computational thermodynamics <https://stepanzh.github.io/computational_thermodynamics>`_ for four-years students based on my experience in JIHT RAS.
+- Co-authored and taught `course on computational thermodynamics <link_thermodynamics_course_>`_ for four-years students based on my experience in JIHT RAS.
   Materials are available online.
 - Taught algorithms and data structures course for first-year students.
   Managed collaboration of five teachers.